fabiocaccamo/django-admin-interface/README.md

 - [`django-colorfield`](https://github.com/fabiocaccamo/django-colorfield) - simple color field for models with a nice color-picker in the admin. 🎨

+- [`django-email-validators`](https://github.com/fabiocaccamo/django-email-validators) - no more invalid or disposable emails in your database. ✉️ ✅

 - [`django-extra-settings`](https://github.com/fabiocaccamo/django-extra-settings) - config and manage typed extra settings using just the django admin. ⚙️

 - [`django-maintenance-mode`](https://github.com/fabiocaccamo/django-maintenance-mode) - shows a 503 error page when maintenance-mode is on. 🚧 🛠️